tbdsux/soju/README.md

 # soju
 Simple, Minimal Landing Page with TailwindCSS.

+It was meant to be for general-purpose but then, the font made it look like a website for a **`code package`**.

 ### Info:
 Welcome to your new Jekyll theme!
 In this directory, you'll find the files you need to be able to package up your theme into a gem.
 Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.